traderjoe-xyz/joe-tokenlists/README.md

 #### Criteria
 The JOE team will continue to maintain the list for quality control.
 Some rough guidelines:
-- Contract should be verified on `snowtrace.io`
+- Contract should be verified on `snowtrace.io`.
 - New tokens will be accepted on case by case basis.
 Pls contact `BD` team via discord.
-- Token should be established liquidity, number of liquidty providers, and 15 day volume.
+- Token should have established liquidity, a good number of liquidty providers, and 15 day volume.

 #### Submission process
 Please refer to `src/joe.tokenlist-v2.json` for format, and tag your token appropriately.
-- Submit tokenlist PR separately from logo PR
+- Submit tokenlist PR separately from logo PR.
-- Tag your token with `Defi`, `Gamefi` or `Meme`.
+- Tag your token with `DeFi`, `GameFi` or `Stablecoins`. - (case sensitive).
-- Tags for `Top Tokens` and `Avalanche` are maintained by JOE team only.
+- Tags for `Top Tokens`, `Large Cap` and `Avalanche` are maintained by JOE team only.